apache/jena-site/source/security/advisories.md

 Configuration files could be uploaded by users with administrator access via the network.
-The file paths in configuration files were not validated and could refer to directories and files outside of the Fuseki.
+The file paths in configuration files were not validated and could refer to directories and files outside of the Fuseki server instance.

 This configuration file upload feature has been removed in Jena Fuseki 5.5.0.